 “The brief is the sign of confidence,” says Duvall of Speedo.
 “It’s as much of a sign of confidence on an elite swimmer as it is a sign of confidence on a gentleman in South Beach.”

 Nathan Adrian sees things similarly.
 “You totally just got to rock it,” he says.
 “The level of confidence you have is clutch.
 If you just walk around like it’s normal, then it is normal.”

-Moniz of Thorsun, a proponent of men being adventurous (and comfortable doing so), says wearing a speedo is the ultimate sign of self-confidence, and the unequivocally best way to highlight those hours at the gym.
+Sotelo of Thorsun, a proponent of men being adventurous (and comfortable doing so), says wearing a Speedo is the ultimate sign of self-confidence, and the unequivocally best way to highlight those hours at the gym.

-“I truly support and praise guys in speedo because they don’t care what people think, and that’s awesome,” says Moniz.
-“If you’re wearing a speedo, you have to have some level of confidence because it’s such a statement.
+“I’m super jealous of guys in Speedos because they don’t care what people think, and that’s awesome,” says Sotelo.
+“If you’re wearing a Speedo, you have to have some level of confidence because it’s such a statement.
 So if you look good and you can fill it out, why not?
 Go for it.”